rspack-contrib/worker-rspack-loader/README.md

 Default: based on `output.publicPath`

 The `publicPath` specifies the public URL address of the output files when referenced in a browser.

-If not specified, the same public path used for other webpack assets is used.
+If not specified, the same public path used for other Rspack assets is used.

 #### `String`

-**webpack.config.js**
+**rspack.config.js**

 ```js
 module.exports = {